mmuratarat/mmuratarat.github.io/_posts/2019-10-05-univariate-multivariate_gaussian.md

 and then simply so $Y \sim N(a\mu + b, a^{2}\sigma^{2})$.

-# Affine transformation of univariate normal distribution
+# Affine transformation of multivariate normal distribution

 It is possible to transform a multivariate normal distribution into a new normal distribution, using an affine transformation.
 More specifically, if $X$ is normally distributed and $Y= LX + u$ with $L$ is a linear transformation and $u$ is a vector.
 Then, $y$ is also norally distributed with mean $\mu_{Y} = u + L \mu_{X}$ and covariance matrix $\Sigma_{Y} = L \Sigma_{X} L^{T}$.